 The Roski School of Art and Design offers minors in art and design as supplements to major fields of specialization in other departments and schools for students whose academic programs do not permit the opportunity to pursue one of the school’s regular degree options.
-There are eight intensive studio minors — in painting, drawing, photography, ceramics, sculpture, two-dimensional studies, intermedia arts and 3-D design — and three interdisciplinary minors in communication design, performance art and visual narrative art.
+There are seven intensive studio minors — in painting, drawing, photography, ceramics, sculpture, two-dimensional studies and intermedia arts — and four interdisciplinary minors in communication design, 3-D design, performance art and visual narrative art.
 There is a separate application for Roski minors available at roski.usc.edu/academic/minors.

 Candidates for the minors in the Roski School of Art and Design will be counseled by an academic adviser in the school.

 CoursesArtSchool of Art and Design (Critical Studies)Page: 1